andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 ## Sample

 This how-to guide explains how to scan and upload student answer sheets to PaperScorer.
-Meant for non-technical users, this guide shows you how to accomplish this task quickly and efficiently, leaving more time for grading.
+Meant for non-technical users, this guide shows how to accomplish this task quickly and efficiently, leaving more time for grading.

 ## Prerequisites
 * An assessment [created in PaperScorer](https://help.paperscorer.com/article/180-creating-an-assessment) and corresponding [student answer sheets printed out](https://help.paperscorer.com/article/149-printing-an-assessment-for-a-class).